KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 This page gives users options for log in as existing user, sign up an account or try it out as a first user before sign up.
 > ![login page](wireframe_user_login.png)

-<br><br>**Sign up page**: When user click sign up link, the sign up page will appear for users to sign up an account.
+<br><br>**Sign up page**: When user click sign up link, the sign-up page will appear for users to sign up an account.
 In this page will grab user's username and password details.
-Alternately, User can still log in if they remember their log in details after enter this page or they can try the calculator without an account.
+Alternately, User can still log in if they remember their login details after enter this page, or they can try the calculator without an account.
 > ![signup page](wireframe_sign_up.png)